leanchess/leanchess.github.io/index.md

 All of the above share the same [AI](#ai), yet have different [UI](#O).

-Grouping crawling/sliding pieces in v1.4 (another idea borrowed from [MicroMax]) removed 10 bytes in Classic, making them the primary LeanChess editions.
+Grouping crawling/sliding pieces together in v1.4 (another idea borrowed from [MicroMax]) removed 10 bytes in Classic, making them the primary LeanChess editions.

 Building from source: